irene-castro/apuntes-bst/Práctica Padrón/padronpr.md

  cod_dist_seccion AS cod_dist_seccion,
  cod_seccion AS cod_seccion,
  cod_edad_int AS cod_edad_int,
- espanoleshombres AS espanoleshombres,
+ EspanolesHombres AS espanoleshombres,
- espanolesmujeres AS espanolesmujeres,
+ EspanolesMujeres AS espanolesmujeres,
- extranjeroshombres AS extranjeroshombres,
+ ExtranjerosHombres AS extranjeroshombres,
- extranjerosmujeres AS extranjerosmujeres
+ ExtranjerosMujeres AS extranjerosmujeres
  FROM padron_txt;

 ```